-In a large bowl mix the hamburger, salt and pepper, and garlic powder.
-Then add the beaten egg, and mix into the meat mixture with your hands.
-Add bread crumbs until the meat is no longer sticky.
-Shape hamburger patties, making them about 1/2" thick.
-Lay flat on a cutting board, and push into the middle of each patty, making a slight indent.
+In a large bowl, combine the hamburger, salt, black pepper and garlic powder.
+Add the beaten egg; mix into the meat mixture with hands.
+Add breadcrumbs until the meat is no longer sticky.
+Shape hamburger patties, forming them to about 1/2" thick.
+Lay patties flat on a cutting board; push into middle of each patty, making a slight indent.
 Arrange sliced mushroom, cheese and onion into the indent, pushing farther in.
 (Do not push all the way through to avoid creating holes).
-Place another patty on top of this, making the edges as even as you can.
-Pinch the edges carefully, sealing the two patties together with the mushrooms, cheese and onions inside.
+Place another patty on top, making edges as even as possible.
+Pinch edges carefully, sealing the two patties together with the mushrooms, cheese and onions inside.

 Either fry, broil or grill the patties until the meat is no longer pink.

 Substitution: To make sealing the double burgers easier, purchase frozen, pre-shaped patties from the grocery store.
 Allow to thaw before assembling.

 Suggestions: Serve on a hamburger bun with lettuce and tomato, or serve with Shenanchie's Potato Salad (as pictured above).

 *Double Mushroom Burger & potato salad image (C) Shenanchie.